balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Temporary storage for data that doesn't need to be named or reused after the container is removed.

 ```
-# 2.Run a container with an anonymous volume
+# 2.Run a container with an anonymous volume.

 ubuntu@balasenapathi:~$ docker run -d -v /path/in/container --name my-container nginx